 What You Do:

-- Download the candy corn template and print it out.
-Then have your child cut it out.
+- Draw a candy corn template.
+Then, have your child cut it out.

 - Help your child trace the pieces onto the colored construction paper as directed.
 Have her cut out a yellow, orange, and white piece for each candy corn subtraction fact.